gammasim/simtools/docs/source/library.rst

 API
 ***

-simtools is composed of the following modules and module groups:
+gammasim-tools is composed of the following modules and module groups:

 .. toctree::
   :maxdepth: 1